 WILLIAM P. DOYLE, CEO & EXECUTIVE DIRECTOR

-Michael Gerhardt is currently serving in the capacity of Assistant Executive Director at the DCA.
-Michael is responsible for member relations and communications, digital strategy, financial management, budget development, statistical evaluation of the market, tracking regulatory and legislative changes in the fields of occupational safety and small business, jumpstarting special projects, and acting as spokesman for the industry at regional and national meetings.
-He serves as the lead and treasurer for the Council for Dredging and Marine Construction Safety (www.cdmcs.org), the national voice for safety in the dredging and marine construction industry, and represents the interests of the dredging and maritime industry as a cleared advisor on the U.S. Department of Commerce’s International Trade Advisory Committee on Services and Finance Industries (ITAC 10).
+Michael Gerhardt is currently the Vice President at the DCA.
+Michael is responsible for legislative advocacy and government affairs, digital strategy and communications, association management and member relations, financial management, statistical evaluation of the market, jumpstarting special projects, and acting as spokesman for the industry at regional and national meetings.
+He serves as the lead and treasurer for the Council for Dredging and Marine Construction Safety (www.cdmcs.org), the national voice for safety in the dredging and marine construction industry, and represents the interests of the dredging and maritime industry as a cleared advisor on the U.S. Department of Commerce’s International Trade Advisory Committee on Services (ITAC 10).

-Additionally, Michael is currently serving his third term on the Board of Directors of the Western Dredging Association (WEDA) and serving as both Chairman of the Latin America Committee and President of the WEDA Eastern Chapter.
-He was recognized with the Dredger of the Year Award in 2015.
+Michael currently serves on the board of the Western Dredging Association (WEDA) and is President of the WEDA Eastern Chapter.
+He was recently appointed to the board of the Atlantic Intracoastal Waterway Association (AIWA) and was recognized with the Dredger of the Year Award in 2015.

 Michael received his B.S. in International Business (cum laude) from Georgetown University’s McDonough School of Business in 2003 and was the recipient of The Dean’s Citation for outstanding contributions to the welfare of the school and the prestigious William J. Usery Award for academic excellence in negotiation, mediation and conflict resolution.
 A native Floridian, Michael currently resides in Washington, D.C. with his wife Simona and daughter Sofia.